 It is vital that people who are dealing with mental illness seek assistance in the form of treatment.
 Both the addiction and the co-occurring psychological illness require simultaneous care if long-term recovery is to be achieved.

 Last week, people around the country acknowledged the 4 million plus heroes working in the nursing field during National Nurses Week.
 At HVRC, we know first-hand the vital role that professional nurses play in helping others find addiction recovery.
-What’s more, we have created a program that is specifically tailored to those working in fields where trauma is a common occurrence.
+However, we also know that these men and women are vulnerable to substance use disorder themselves.

-If you are a nurse who is struggling with addiction and co-occurring mental health disorder like PTSD, our Heroes Program can help you begin the journey of recovery.
-Please contact Hemet Valley Recovery Center and Sage Retreat to learn more about our program.
+If you are a nurse who is struggling with addiction and co-occurring mental health disorder like PTSD, our team can help you begin the journey of recovery.
+Please contact Hemet Valley Recovery Center and Sage Retreat to learn more about our programs.